Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 That is a limitation.

-A serious evidence lane should eventually include:
+A serious evidence series should eventually include:

 - cases where SignWriting instruction was tried and did not continue
 - communities or institutions that preferred other approaches